dagnazty/ESP32-Honeypot/README.md

 5. Telnet honeypot starts on port 23, listening for attackers
 6. All captured inputs will be logged and optionally sent to your webhook

+If the AP is not near it, mode configuration is enabled and web portal is accessible.

 ---

 ## 📁 SPIFFS Structure